microsoft/vscode-copilot-vision/README.md

 Vision for Copilot Preview is a preview extension that allows users to attach images as context into chat.
 This extension will be deprecated in favor of built-in image flow in Github Copilot Chat.

-Users must provide their own OpenAI, Anthropic, or Gemini keys.
+Users can preview the image attachment flow by providing their own OpenAI, Anthropic, or Gemini keys.
 Get started by attaching images from the clipboard or by dragging images into the chat.
 Users can also generate `alt` text for images in markdown using the contributed code action.

 ## Contributed Commands and Settings
 ### Commands